Echo-Chat-Systems/.github/profile/README.md

 - Inter-Host logins, allowing you to use your offical account on your own server
 - & more...

+## Update!
+13/07/2025

+Dev work has begun on our inital concept for a single-executable server (we aren't aming for the moon yet).
+As of 3:42am AEST today, the server lives for the first time!
+Words cannot begin to explain how excited I am at the sight of a single console screen.
+Work is progressing at a very significant rate and I hope to have our first prototype out in less than 2 months.

 ## Documentation and Planning

 You can find all of our documentation and planning [here](https://github.com/Echo-Chat-Systems/docs/).